dhellmann/pymotw-3/source/random/index.rst

 Seeding
 =======

-:func:`random` produces different values each time it is called, and has a very large period before it repeats any numbers.
+:func:`random` produces different values each time it is called and has a very large period before it repeats any numbers.
 This is useful for producing unique values or variations, but there are times when having the same data set available to be processed in different ways is